Scheduled Events

 Property Description

-On overlap See explanation of options in Long-running Events.
+On overlap See explanation of options in Long-Running Events.

-Specific Month and Weekday
+Month and Weekday

 This allows you to run the event on a certain day of the week every year.
 For example, the first Monday in April.